Getting Started with Score Judge

 What comes next depends on your mode:

-Panel Judging and Rate & Score: Define scoring criteria — the categories judges or voters will rate (for example "Innovation", "Presentation", "Feasibility").
+Panel Judging and Audience Scoring: Define scoring criteria — the categories judges or voters will rate (for example "Innovation", "Presentation", "Feasibility").
 Set the scale (1-5, 1-10, whatever fits) and choose whether scores are averaged or summed.

 Step 3: Add Judges or Share the Voting Link